invi-bhagyesh/topo-AE/README.md

 This repository provides the official implementation of TopoReformer from the following paper.

-**TopoReformer: Topological Purification for Vision and OCR Robustness**
+**TopoReformer: Mitigating Adversarial Attacks Using Topological Purification in OCR Models**
 Bhagyesh Kumar*, A S Aravinthakashan*, Akshat Satyanarayan*, Ishaan Gakhar, Ujjwal Verma
-Paper:
+---
 ![TopoReformer](assets/toporeformer.png)

 Run